guillotinaweb/guillotina_react/docs/api.md

 ```
 ### RequiredFieldsForm

-Wrapper of Form component, Form based with content type schema, and it have all required fields.
+Wrapper of Form component, it's render all required properties of content type

 ```jsx